• Skip to primary navigation

 Why is there no vanilla extract in the ingredients?

 The pairing of almonds and coconut oil creates a sensational flavor combination that requires no additional flavorings.
-However, feel free to add vanilla or almond extract to the almond flour shortbread cookies.
+However, feel free to add vanilla or almond extract to the healthy cookies.

 What is the difference between almond flour and all-purpose flour?